Let’s Explore The “Magic” of Diet Pills

 In addition, not only are these herbal diet pills unlikely to work, but they are also woefully unregulated.
 Take Hydroxycut, for example.
 This highly popular combination of herbal supplements contained, before 2004, a variation of ephedra – a highly dangerous supplement.
 Between 2004 and 2009, the herbal supplement contained several ingredients that were found to cause significant harm to the liver, such as hydroxycitric acid.

-The FDA doesn’t regulate supplements, even though just because something is “natural” does not mean it cannot also be harmful.
-And while the current formulation does not appear to have any physical consequences, it also doesn’t appear to work, as there are no studies that have confirmed that weight loss occurs.
+The US FDA (Food and Drug Administration) doesn’t regulate supplements, even though just because something is “natural” does not mean it cannot also be harmful.
+And while the current formulation does not appear to have any physical consequences, it also doesn’t appear to work, as no studies have confirmed that weight loss occurs.

 In addition, many other supplement makers have been found to secretly place ingredients that could be deadly.
-Some unregulated natural weight loss diet pills contained ingredients like antidepressants, stimulants, diuretics, and other ingredients that were not listed on the label – the very medications people hoped to avoid.
+Some unregulated natural weight loss diet pills contained ingredients like antidepressants, stimulants, diuretics, and other ingredients not listed on the label – the medications people hoped to avoid.

 “Natural” weight loss pills suffer from the same issues that other natural supplements suffer from: